deviceTRUST/demo-box/README.md

 Our Demo-Box is designed to work with the Demo-Tool.
 Please start the Demo-Tool before you connect to the Demo-Box via RDP.
 You'll otherwise end up with a bunch of Pop-Ups.

-These Use Cases are part of the Demo-Tool
+These Use Cases are integrated in the Demo-Tool

 | **Element** | **Screenshot** |
 | ----------- | -------------- |